akashpawar6474/DSA-/README.md

 13. Jump Game 3 => bfs problem moving level by level and see if any idx(node) satisfy the condition
 14. meeting room => find if person can attend all meetings simple sorting and observation to see if no interval overlap each other
 15. meeting room2 => finding min rooms for arranging all the meeting brute force is O(n ^ 2) but using minHeap we can reduce it upto O(nlogn)
+16. Count Good Nodes in Binary Tree => preorder passing value from parent to childern